 The data provided by ISO was input into the District's Geographic Information System (GIS) based upon address.
-(Addresses were missing for 28 policies.
-These are being researched to provide corrections to our ISO representative.)
 Property values were then compared to insurance coverage by floodplain type, as well as occupancy data from the County Assessor's Land Use Code (LUC) associated with each parcel.
 The information is summarized in Tables 2 through 4.